davidgutierrezrubio/jmathanim/manual/00_Installing/Installing.md

 ![image-20201110145052433](01_Install.png)

 2) Set the name of the project.
-The Artifact, group id, version and package are not really necessary if you don't intend to publish this a repository.
+The Artifact, group id, version and package are not really necessary if you don't intend to publish this to a repository.
 Select "Finish" and the project will be created.

 ![image-20201110145157629](02_Install.png)